kaikue/KittenBoat/README.md

 		- boat upgrade (250)
 		- jellyfish statue (500)
 		- winner's trophy (9999)
-- [ ] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
+- [x] When you die, you have to rebuild the boat by playing a puzzle game style sequence.
-	- interact prompt
-	- restaurant menu worksheet style maze
-		- Puzzle Game Style Sequence
-		- Your boat died and went to Davy Jones' Locker (Boat version of Hell).
-Guide it back to the land of the living!
-		- draw marker immediately red inside maze
-		- dont allow drawing outside paper
-		- pause rest of game (player movement, enemy movement)
-		- cancel button
-		- sweep in from bottom when spawned
-		- solve- scroll out to bottom, play solve sound, restore boat, stop music override, destroy
-		- scroll sprite
-		- shop music override
-	- boat trivia?
-	- turn blocks puzzle?
 - [ ] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
 	- when killed drops 9999 gold & platinum

 - Misc
-	- how do sharks handle smashed boat?
-	- collect coins from boat
-	- boat smashing/rebuilding
 	- puzzles
 		- hidden rock path puzzle
+		- sokobans
 		- boat smash puzzle
-		- sokobans
 	- jellyfish art
+	- jellyfish coins spawn
 	- more decoration tiles
 	- world
 		- lay out islands